 Mr. Brown has three children and resides in Philadelphia, PA, with his wife Sandy.

-MICHAEL E. CHANSKY, MD, is Chief of the Department of Emergency Medicine at Cooper University Health Care and Associate Professor and Chair of Emergency Medicine at Cooper Medical School of Rowan University in Camden.
-For the past 25 years, under his direct leadership and through his strong commitment to his patients, graduate education and staff, Dr. Chansky has transformed Cooper’s Department of Emergency Medicine into one of the highest quality and busiest EDs in the region, treating more than 65,000 patients a year.
+MICHAEL E. CHANSKY, MD, is Chairman of the Department of Emergency Medicine at Cooper University Health Care and Professor of Emergency Medicine at Cooper Medical School of Rowan University (CMSRU) in Camden.
+For the past 35 years, under his direct leadership and through his strong commitment to his patients, undergraduate and graduate education and mentorship, Dr. Chansky has transformed Cooper’s Department of Emergency Medicine into one of the highest quality and busiest EDs in the region, treating more than 80,000 adults and children a year.

-LEON D. DEMBO, Esq., is the managing member of the law firm Dembo, Brown & Burns LLP in Cherry Hill, NJ, where his practice is concentrated in the areas of real estate and commercial law.
+LEON D. DEMBO, Esq., is the managing member of the law firm Dembo, Brown & Burns LLP in Mount Laurel, NJ, where his practice is concentrated in the areas of real estate and commercial law.

-Mr. Dembo is a past vice-president and currently serves on the Board of Managers for the Katz Jewish Community Center of South Jersey.
-He resides in Voorhees with his wife, Jody, and their two children, Adam and Michelle.
+Mr. Dembo is a past vice-president and previously served on the Board of Managers for the Katz Jewish Community Center of South Jersey.
+He resides in Voorhees with his wife, Jody.
+They have two children, Adam and Michelle.

-GENEROSA GRANA, MD, FACP, is Director of MD Anderson Cancer Center at Cooper and Head of the Division of Hematology/Oncology at Cooper University Health Care.
+GENEROSA GRANA, MD, FACP, is Director of MD Anderson Cancer Center at Cooper.
 She is an expert in the field of genetics and breast cancer.
 She is also Professor of Medicine at Cooper Medical School of Rowan University and Adjunct Assistant Professor at the Coriell Institute for Medical Research in Camden, New Jersey.

 She previously served as dean of the University of Maryland Francis King Carey School of Law.
 In 2011, the school received a $30 million commitment from the W.P.
 Carey Foundation.
 Prior to joining UM Carey Law, she was a distinguished faculty member at the Temple University Beasley School of Law.
 She has written extensively on equality and access in education issues as well as on matters related to access to counsel for civil litigants.